open-energy-transition/plexos-to-pypsa-converter/README.md

 ## Usage

+Once installed (whether from PyPI or this repository), the converter is available as the `plexos_to_pypsa_converter` package.
+You can call it from any location.

 ### Quick Start with Example Models

 The easiest way to get started is with the high-level workflow API: